01 of 04

 Intarsia on the Knit Side

-Now we're ready to begin working the intarsia pattern.
+Now you're ready to begin working the intarsia pattern.
 In the case of the swatch shown, that involves knitting 5 stitches in red, 10 in beige and 5 again in red.
 As mentioned earlier that means we need three strands of yarn, one for the first part of the red stitches, one for the beige stitches and one for the remaining red stitches.

 To begin intarsia on the knit side, work the first stitches in your background color, pick up the second color and knit the next stitches with it, then start a new... strand of the background yarn on the opposite side.
 If you're following a chart this would work in the same way.